sstirlin/MSBX5420Spring2019/0401sparkweblogs/README.md

 wget ftp://ita.ee.lbl.gov/traces/NASA_access_log_Jul95.gz
 wget ftp://ita.ee.lbl.gov/traces/NASA_access_log_Aug95.gz
 ```
-(Aside:  notice that NASA is *not* using the web protocol `http` that you are accustomed to,
+(Aside:  notice that NASA is *not* publishing these files using `http` (HyperText Transfer Protocol),
-but instead the "File Transfer Protocol" `ftp`.
-Browsers can "speak" dozens of protocols, actually).
+but instead they are using "File Transfer Protocol" `ftp`.
+That's fine - browsers "speak" dozens of protocols).

 ## Inspect data

-These are compressed (zipped) text files containing logs from NASAs web servers (back in 1995!).
+The weblogs (from 1995!) are stored as text files that have been compressed (zipped).
+Each line
+records a separate request.

 ### About compression